progit/progit/de/02-git-basics/01-chapter2.markdown

 This command lists the tags in alphabetical order; the order in which they appear has no real importance.

 Dieser Befehl listet die Tags in alphabetischer Reihenfolge auf.
+Die Reihenfolge ist aber eigentlich nicht so wichtig.

 You can also search for tags with a particular pattern.
 The Git source repo, for instance, contains more than 240 tags.
 If you’re only interested in looking at the 1.4.2 series, you can run this:

 Du kannst auch nach Tags mit einem bestimmten Muster suchen.
 Das Git Quellcode Repository enthält beispielsweise mehr als 240 Tags.
-Wenn du nur an denjenigen interessiert bist, die zur 1.4.2 Serie gehören, kannst du folgendes tun:
+Wenn du nur an denjenigen interessiert bist, die zur Version 1.4.2 gehören, kannst du folgendes tun:

 	$ git tag -l 'v1.4.2.*'
 	v1.4.2.1